Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Preliminaries

 \subsection{Magic state distillation}

 In general, a practical quantum computer requires a universal gate set.
 According to the Eastin-Knill theorem \cite{eastin2009restrictions}, no QEC code admits a universal and transversal logical gate set.
 The logical Clifford gates in the topological quantum codes are typically easier to implement by lattice surgery or braiding operations \cite{fowler2012towards,raussendorf2006fault}.
-However, performing non-Clifford logical gates such as a $\pi/8$ Pauli rotation gate $P(\frac{\pi}{8})=e^{-i\pi P/8}$ requires extra resource state $\ket{m}=\ket{0}+e^{i\pi/4}\ket{1} $ called magic state.
+However, performing non-Clifford logical gates such as a $\pi/8$ Pauli rotation gate $P(\frac{\pi}{8})$ requires extra resource state $\ket{m}=\ket{0}+e^{i\pi/4}\ket{1} $ called magic state.

-Utilizing magic state as ancilla qubit, one can realize a logical gate $P(\frac{\pi}{8})$ by the circuits in Fig.~\ref{fig4}a using multi-body Pauli operator measurements and classical controlled Clifford gates.
+Utilizing a magic state as the ancilla qubit, one can realize a logical gate $P(\frac{\pi}{8})$ by the circuits in Fig.~\ref{fig4}a using multi-body Pauli operator measurements and classically controlled Clifford gates.
 Suppose the Pauli operator measurements and Clifford gates are implemented fault-tolerantly by lattice surgery, the fidelity of the logical gate $P(\frac{\pi}{8})$ is mainly determined by the fidelity of $\ket{m} $.
 High-fidelity magic states can be produced by several copies of noisier magic states, which is called magic state distillation.
-Magic state distillation is often considered the most costly part of fault-tolerant quantum computing, even though many efficient protocols are constantly proposed \cite{jochym2016stacked,brown2020fault,chamberland2019fault,litinski2019magic,chamberland2020very}.
+Magic state distillation is often considered the most costly part of fault-tolerant quantum computing, even though there is an increasing number of efficient protocols proposed \cite{jochym2016stacked,brown2020fault,chamberland2019fault,litinski2019magic,chamberland2020very}.